 - 1. Choose a background image file.
 Valid image formats are bmp, dxf, gif, jpg, png, tga, and tif. - 2.
 Specify the Anchor Point for the image by clicking on the image.
 The Anchor Point is a point on the image at which the coordinates are specified in the model coordinate system.
-The model coordinates of the anchor point are not required to be at the origin.
+The

-- 3. Set the model scale.
+- model coordinates of the anchor point are not required to be at the origin. - 3.
+Set the model scale.
 Select the Choose Point A button, then select the first point that will be used to define a length.
 Select the Choose Point B button and select the second point to define a length.
 Input the Distance between points A and B. - 4.
 Use the sliding scale to change the image transparency. - 5.
 If the image needs to be rotated, check the box next to Dist.
 A to B and enter an angle.
-This specifies the angle between the positive X axis and the vector from reference point A to B. For instance, if A → B should be aligned with the X axis, enter 0 for the angle or if A → B should be aligned with the positive Y axis, enter 90.
+This specifies the angle between the positive X axis and the vector from reference point A to B. For instance, if $A \rightarrow B$ should be aligned with the X axis, enter 0 for the angle or if $A \rightarrow B$ should be aligned with the positive Y axis, enter 90. - 6.
+Click OK to close the Configure Background Image dialog.